A. Charges and Student Conduct Hearings

 6. The Vice President and Dean for Student Life or his/her designee may refer a student to the college counseling staff and/or an independent mental health professional for evaluation, if there is reasonable belief that the student meets the previously noted criteria for interim suspension.
 At the Vice President and Dean for Student Life’s or his/her designee’s discretion, the student may be required to sign a release of information allowing the college to disclose to the mental health professional the student’s current behavior and reasons for referral.
 The Vice President and Dean for Student Life or his/her designee shall set the conditions for evaluation (such as time frame and reporting requirements).
 A student who fails to meet the conditions for evaluation may be withdrawn on an interim basis.
 Conditions of the evaluation include release of the evaluation information to the Vice President and Dean for Student Life or designee.

-1. A decision reached by a Student Conduct Board or a sanction imposed by the Student Conduct Administrator after an Informal Administrative Hearing may be appealed by the Respondent(s) or Complainant(s) to the Campus Appeals Board within five class days of the decision.
+1. A decision reached by a Student Conduct Board may be appealed by the Respondent(s) or Complainant(s) to the Campus Appeals Board within five class days of the decision.
 Such appeals shall be in writing, stating the basis for the appeal, and shall be delivered to the Student Conduct Coordinator or his/her designee.

-2. Except as required to explain the basis of new information, an appeal shall be limited to a review of the verbatim record of the Student Conduct Board Hearing, or a written summary of the Informal Administrative Hearing prepared by the Student Conduct Administrator, and supporting documents for one or more of the following purposes:
+2. Except as required to explain the basis of new information, an appeal shall be limited to a review of the verbatim record of the Student Conduct Board hearing and supporting documents for one or more of the following purposes:

 b.
 To determine whether the decision reached regarding the Respondent was based on substantial information, that is, whether there were facts in the case that, if believed by the fact finder, were sufficient to establish that a violation of the Code of Conduct occurred.